 - Numb fingers

 Depending on the length of time you have been using the drug and the severity of your addiction, you may be tapered off Xanax by giving you increasingly smaller doses over some time or substitute the drug with others, which helps minimize withdrawal symptoms.

-Once you have detoxed from Xanax, additional treatment for your addiction will begin as a way of healing your whole person and reversing the damage the drug may have caused to not only your body and mind but also your relationships and work/school life.
-Furthermore, to reduce the likelihood of a relapse, you’ll be taught essential life skills and coping mechanisms that will help you manage cravings, cope with the stresses of everyday life, and learn ways to avoid triggers so that you may enjoy a long term and successful recovery.
+Once you have detoxed from Xanax, additional treatment for your addiction will begin to heal your whole person and reverse the damage the drug may have caused to not only your body and mind but also your relationships and work/school life.
+Furthermore, to reduce the likelihood of a relapse, you learn essential life skills and coping mechanisms to help you manage cravings, cope with the stresses of everyday life, and learn ways to avoid triggers to enjoy a long-term and successful recovery.

 Learn More at Avedis Detox

 If you see signs of Xanax addiction affecting your life, don’t hesitate to contact Avedis Detox.
-Contact us using our secure online form or call us confidentially at 833.514.0579 today.
+Contact us using our secure online form or at 833.514.0579 today.